-The PMOC notes that the reported earned value for April was only \$2.75 million, compared to more than \$12 million in March.
-In the opinion of the PMOC, the planned and earned value calculations being reported for the CSP should be carefully reviewed by SFMTA for accuracy, as the reported values for the month of April appear illogical.
-In the opinion of the PMOC, the decline in earned value compared to the previous month indicates that efforts to recover the accumulating schedule delays are still not showing positive results.
-Production will have to increase substantially in order to match the planned level of work completion and exceed the planned productivity in order to overcome the contractor's reported estimate of six months of accumulated delay to the critical path of the 1300 Contract that has now been reported in the last four SFMTA monthly progress reports.
+The PMOC notes that the earned value and actual cost are well below the planned value for the month of May.
+In the opinion of the PMOC, the shortfall in earned value compared to planned value indicates that efforts to recover the accumulating schedule delays are still not showing positive results.
+Production will have to increase substantially in order to match the planned level of work completion and exceed the planned productivity in order to overcome the contractor's reported estimate of six months of accumulated delay to the critical path of the 1300 Contract that has now been reported in the last five SFMTA monthly progress reports.